usr-null/otvet-database-backup/README.md

 9. GitHub Actions uploads the encrypted backup assets to a GitHub Release.

 At no point does GitHub receive unencrypted database contents.

-## GitHub Release storage behavior

-Backups are uploaded as GitHub Release assets.

-Each release asset must be smaller than 2 GiB.
-When the encrypted backup is larger than the per-asset limit, the workflow attempts to split it into multiple smaller assets before upload.

-A single GitHub Release can contain up to 1000 assets.
-This gives a practical single-release capacity of slightly less than 2000 GiB when a backup is split into release assets.

-The workflow currently stores one backup in one GitHub Release.
-It does not automatically distribute a single backup across multiple releases.

-If the encrypted and processed backup is larger than the available disk space on the GitHub Actions runner, the workflow stops and reports an error in the logs.

-If the encrypted backup is split successfully but requires more than the allowed number of assets for one GitHub Release, the workflow stops and reports an error in the logs.

-This limit is unlikely to be reached on public GitHub-hosted runners because their available disk space is much smaller than the practical single-release asset capacity, but the case is handled explicitly.

 ## Requirements